-Jamil is Board President of METAvivor Research and Support, Inc. She is a Young Advocate Alum, Board Member of Living Beyond Breast Cancer and Advisory Chair of the Knowledge is Power: Understanding Black Breast Cancer series.
+Jamil is Board President of METAvivor Research and Support, Inc, a Young Advocate Alum, and Board Member of Living Beyond Breast Cancer.
 She is a policy science and health equity advocate and metastatic advisory committee member with Susan G. Komen.

 In addition, she is a member and patient advisor of the Metastatic Breast Cancer Alliance.
 Jamil is also a Project LEAD graduate and proposal reviewer for the Breast Cancer Research program with the Department of Defense.